CathyBreton/Genomic_Introgression_ABBA_BBAA_Test/README.md

 ## Authors and acknowledgments

-This work is a collaborative work between Catherine Breton, Yann Huber, Mathieu Rouard with the participation, and the use of scripts from Guillaume Martin (CIRAD) who develops and maintains VCFHunter.
+This work is a collaborative work between Catherine Breton, Mathieu Rouard with the Julie Sardos, .

 ## Contact